 - Explore the field of pedagogical scholarship through planning and implementing a Scholarship of Teaching and Learning (SoTL) project.

 The objectives listed above are tied to particular levels of engagement in the Professional Development in Teaching Program.
-Further detailed information about specific requirements can be found on the Levels of Engagement page and in the available downloads.
+Further detailed information about specific requirements can be found in the available downloads.